PhilMele/M3Project/README.md

     existing_applications = GrantApplication.query.filter_by(user_id=current_user.id).all()

-As advised by my mentor Gareth McGirth, using a Dictionnary Comprehension, I can create a dictionnary and append an existing application (if it exists) against a grant_id my by current_user.
+As advised by my mentor Gareth McGirr, using a Dictionnary Comprehension, I can create a dictionnary and append an existing application (if it exists) against a grant_id my by current_user.

 The clearest definition I found is the following (form:https://www.datacamp.com/tutorial/python-dictionary-comprehension ):"Dictionary comprehension is a method for transforming one dictionary into another dictionary.
 During this transformation, items within the original dictionary can be conditionally included in the new dictionary, and each item can be transformed as needed."